Energy saving tips: save over £500 on your energy bills

 Save cash with a smart meter Unlock chances to earn money, PLUS track your spending and spot power-hungry appliances.

-When it comes to saving energy, we’ve all heard ‘don’t leave the telly on standby’ and ‘only fill the kettle with the water you need’.
-It’s easy to tune them out, and even easier to assume they won’t really make a difference.
+We’ve all heard ‘don’t leave the telly on standby’ and ‘only fill the kettle with the water you need’.
+It’s easy to tune them out and to assume they won’t really make a difference.

-And to give you a sense of how these small changes can stack up, we’ve calculated the potential savings a UK home could make based on average energy prices in June 2023.
+…and to give you a sense of how these small changes can stack up, we’ve calculated the potential savings a UK home could make based on average energy prices in November 2025.

 Struggling to pay your bills?
 Talk to us.
 We’re here to help.